sgmurphy/wordpress-plugins/headers-security-advanced-hsts-wp/readme.txt

 == Changelog ==

-= 5.0.37 =
+= 5.0.38 =
 I don't want to tell you what to do, but here's the thing: When you update the Headers Security Advanced & HSTS WP plugin, you don't just click a button, you enter a world of enhanced security and performance.

-With version 5.0.37, I have gone above and beyond to ensure that your experience is nothing short of exceptional.
+With version 5.0.38, I have gone above and beyond to ensure that your experience is nothing short of exceptional.
 I have eliminated numerous bugs, improved annoying pixels, and updated the graphics in a sleek and modern way.
 The result?
 A plugin that not only looks great, but works even better.

 But that's not all.
 This update brings seamless integration with the industry's leading security monitoring platforms-Sentry, Datadog, and Report URI.
 These integrations offer enhanced reporting capabilities, providing detailed information on content security policy (CSP) violations and improving site security.

 - Preparation: Coming in the next updates is a new interface optimized to the smallest detail;
+- Fixed: Fixed a critical error that occurred when the flush_rules() function was called on a null object, causing the error;
+- Fixed: Fixed a warning error DOM;
-- New: ReportURI integration: Monitor and analyze CSP violations and JavaScript exceptions with detailed reports to help you proactively troubleshoot problems;
+- Fixed: ReportURI integration: Monitor and analyze CSP violations and JavaScript exceptions with detailed reports to help you proactively troubleshoot problems;
 - New: Sentry integration: Monitor and analyze CSP violations and JavaScript exceptions with detailed reports to help you proactively troubleshoot problems;
 - New: Integration with Datadog: Get real-time information on CSP violations and site performance metrics, with timely alerts and in-depth analysis.
 Integration with Report URIs: Collect and analyze high volumes of CSP reports, using advanced visualizations to quickly identify and mitigate security threats;
 - New: URIports integration: Monitor and analyze CSP violations with detailed reports to help you proactively troubleshoot problems;
 - Upgrade: Fixed the bug that could delete the plugin rules of the header customization function (X-Frame-Options and Permissions-Policy), this was caused by the customization of ALLOW-FROM Fixed the bug that could delete the plugin rules of the header customization function (X-Frame-Options and Permissions-Policy), this was caused by the customization of ALLOW-FROM;

-By updating to 5.0.37, you’re not just improving your site’s security – you’re optimizing it with the best tools available.
+By updating to 5.0.38, you’re not just improving your site’s security – you’re optimizing it with the best tools available.
 Our goal is to provide you with the most beautiful, fastest, and most impressive plugin experience around.
 So, shall we get started?
 Hit "update" and step into a new era of security and performance with Headers Security Advanced & HSTS WP.
 Enjoy the upgrade!